Online Sports Betting in Iowa

 As recently as December 2017, the Iowa Gaming Association (IGA) begun working on sports betting legislation should the federal prohibition of sports betting be lifted.

-As we know now, the Supreme Court did end up striking down the restrictive laws, and as a result, Iowa lawmakers are now free to legislate.
+As we know now, the Supreme Court did end up striking down the restrictive laws, handed the legal sports betting decision making back to the states to decides for themselves, and as a result, Iowa lawmakers are now free to legislate.

 House Study Bill 592 looking to regulate legalized sports betting, was introduced to the Iowa State Legislature in January 2018.
 If and when it is passed, HS 592 will potentially allow wagering on professional and college sports at racetracks, local casinos and via selected and licensed online sports betting sites.